 – Sunday 1:30 PM – 2:30 PM (only for Collection 1 and the exhibition Pessoa)

 – April 18, December 6: Open and free all-day

 Tapas and Wine

 You have more than two days in Madrid?
-Or you don’t really care about art enough to visit so many museums?
+Or you don’t really care about art that much to visit so many museums?
 Here are some of the other points of interest in Madrid.

 La Almudena Cathedral

-Situated next to the Royal Palace, The Cathedral is another free thing you can do in the city.
+Situated next to the Royal Palace, The cathedral is another free attraction you can do in Madrid.
 Even though it looks old, it was actually finished in 1993.
-The interior is nothing special, but if you go into the museum, you can climb to the top of the church and get a beautiful panorama view of the city.
+The interior is nothing special, but if you go into the museum, you can climb to the top of the church and get a beautiful panoramic view of the city.

 – Depends on your haggling skills